-What Should I Avoid Saying on Facebook and Other Forms of Social Media?
+What Should I Avoid Saying on Social Media?

-- If you were injured at work and are receiving Workers' Compensation, your employer's insurance company is allowed to follow you and spy on you.
-That includes watching your social media activity.
+For example, if you were injured at work and are receiving workers' compensation benefits, your employer's insurance company is permitted to spy on you—which includes monitoring your social media activity.

 In a perfect world, we'd advise every client to simply deactivate their social media accounts, but we understand that isn't always possible.
 We recommend that you instead keep a journal related to your accident and injuries, including photos—and keep it private.

 4 Things NOT to Do on Social Media During a Case

 If you must continue to post on social media during your case, DON'T: